-Assignment Point Value Due Date
+Assignment Weight Value Due Date

-Observation and Recordings (20 points each) 60 As assigned
+Observation & Recordings (20% ea) 60 % As assigned

-Case Study Conceptualization 20 As assigned
+Case Study Conceptualization 20 % As assigned

-Logs, Summary, and Record of Hours 10 Weekly
+Logs, Summary, & Record of Hours 10% Weekly

-Final Evaluations 10 Weeks 14 and 15
+Final Evaluations 10 % Week 14 & 15

 Detailed Descriptions

 A. Attendance and Engagement

 Learning in this course is based on interaction and participation.
 CACREP and other licensing entities specify minimum clock-hour requirements in terms of individual supervision and group supervision (class); direct client contact hours; and total hours accrued, and these must be met to earn a passing grade in the course.